tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 Android development was in turn handed over to colleagues who are more good at Android development than web development.
-Yes, by outsourcing/automating the 80% of work that yield merely 20% of the result, we can better focus on the 20% input and reach more preformant overall outcome.
+Yes, by outsourcing/automating the 80% of work that yield merely 20% of the result, we can better focus on the 20% input and reach more preformant outcome.

 ## Vision
 <a id='#vision'></a>

-We are exposed to thousands of new business prospects every day.
+We see thousands of new business prospects every day.
 Sharing econonmy, big data, AI, bots, IoT...
 People are raising/making millions out of these new ideas while we humbly keep doing what we are doing&ndash;event management solution.

-It is easy to get lost and wonder off from our original plan and goal.
+One is easy to get lost and wonder off from our original plan and goal.

-However there were company vision and mission which everybody sticks to while planning for the next feature and the next prospect.
-Don't pivot too quickly, too often, stick to the vision and mission &mdash; that we are to make events simple and impactful.
+There are company vision and mission which everybody sticks to while planning for the next feature and the next prospect.
+Don't pivot prematurely, too often, stick to the vision and mission &mdash; that we are to make events simple and impactful.

 Thinking of myself as a company, what are my visions and missions?
 How do I stay focus while actively seeking opportunity to grow myself?
-I'll have to seriously consider about them.
+I'll have to consider that.

 ## Value
 <a id='#value'></a>

-Many work to chase moeny while feeling depressed even with a above-average salary.
+People work to chase moeny while feeling depressed even with a above-average salary.
 To me, there's a threshold which when exceeded (that it sustains my living standard and funds my personal growth/interests), job is more than a mere job.